 They have to partner with a large social influencer to design a bespoke product with built-in demand.
 It also bears mentioning that the application has to adhere to safety and regulatory protocols, as determined by the WACEO board.

 In this way, the CRD Network itself acts as a bootstrapping mechanism to idea-rich, but resource-poor, developers while simultaneously creating applications with built-in demand, given that the influencers leverage large audiences.
 After which, the apps will eventually pay for themselves via fees and evangelization to new audiences.

-As mentioned in the previous section, in order to reduce the inherent volatility and nicheness of a lot of cryptocurrencies it is necessary to ensure easy token convertibility into more mainstream blockchains.
+As mentioned in the previous section, to reduce the inherent volatility and nicheness of a lot of cryptocurrencies it is necessary to ensure easy token convertibility into more mainstream cryptocurrencies.

 Thereby the system can assuage many of the major concerns for potential users, by ensuring immediate convertibility, and thus you indirectly fuel demand.
 With more transparent and larger markets, prices stabilize.

 To that effect, to ensure liquidity and hence convertibility of the CRD, we are launching the CRD Liquidity Pool, which will reward users for lending their ETH as capital to be used by the CRD Ecosystem and thus reduce market frictions.

 As the CRD Liquidity Pools expand, community members can enter larger CRD positions with confidence, as transaction costs are reduced and the stakes can easily be converted into other currencies.